- Russia's Feb. 24 invasion of Ukraine has displaced 6.4 million people and led to the deaths of approximately 3,838 civilians.

 - Photos from the region show the toll the war has taken.

-The United Nations confirmed on Friday 3,573 civilian deaths and 3,816 civilian injuries in Ukraine since Russia invaded its ex-Soviet neighbor on Feb.
-24. The Office of the UN High Commissioner for Human Rights has said the death toll in Ukraine is likely higher, as the armed conflict has delayed reporting.
+They leave behind schools, jobs, communities and thousands of others who couldn't escape the conflict.
+As of Thursday, the U.N. confirmed 4,169 civilian deaths and 4,982 civilian injuries in Ukraine since Russia began its invasion on Feb.
+24. The Office of the U.N.
+High Commissioner for Human Rights has said the death toll in Ukraine is likely higher.
+There have been 269 attacks on healthcare facilities and 1,837 attacks on education facilities, the human rights office said.

 Editor's note: Graphic content.
-The following post contains photos of dead and wounded civilians and soldiers
+The following photos contain images of dead and wounded civilians and soldiers.